 The cow is considered sacred for Hindus (we have to patiently wait for them to cross the road when they choose to!), and beef is not served everywhere.
 Instead you will find buffalo meat, or boeuf.
 Pork is considered unholy in Islam; it won’t be served in traditional Muslim restaurants or areas with mosques.

 One last thing – the caste system is notoriously known to be weaved into the fabric of Indian culture.
-But in real fact, if you speak to people, it will be surprising how many are utterly unaware of which caste they technically belong to.
-Lines of social hierarchy tend to be drawn on socio-economic class more than anything else.
-At one time, caste and class used to go hand in hand.
-They don’t anymore.
-Avoid toeing this line – nobody likes this conversation.
+It is highly nuanced and definitely more complex than the textbook explanation.
+Also, lines of social hierarchy tend to be drawn on socio-economic class more than anything else.
+At one time, caste and economic class used to go hand in hand.
+They don’t necessarily anymore.

 Attitudes Towards Women